 Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children.

-The practice had access to face to face interpreter services and had arrangements to help patients with sight or hearing loss.
+The practice had access to telephone interpreter services and had arrangements to help patients with sight or hearing loss.

 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.